Resumes and Cover Letters

 - A letter provides you the opportunity to convey to a potential employer your interest, enthusiasm, and other personal attributes that are not easily expressed in a resume alone.

 Cover letters can play an important role in helping you gain interviews.
-For these reasons, it is important that you prepare your written job search correspondence with as much care as you used when constructing your resume.
+For these reasons, you must prepare your written job search correspondence with as much care as you used when constructing your resume.

 What should a cover letter include?